Hippo Family Club: Concept

-The activities carried out at Hippo Family Club meetings are based on language acquisition research projects and studies and supported by language researchers such as Suzanne Flynn, Kuniyoshi Sakai and Noam Chomski.
+The activities carried out at Hippo Family Club meetings are based on language acquisition research projects and studies and supported by language researchers such as Suzanne Flynn, Kuniyoshi Sakai and Noam Chomsky.
 The underlying concept is that anyone, at any age, can acquire new languages, given a conducive setting for language acquisition.
 Though languages are superficially different, some linguists argue for an underlying universality among all human languages, and this is demonstrated in the speed with which an already multilingual person acquires a new language.
 According to Hippo materials and methodology, the way most people usually attempt to learn a language—in a traditional classroom—does not provide a conducive setting for language acquisition.
 When infants acquire their native language, they don't do it by breaking the language down into little pieces of grammar and vocabulary, or by looking in a dictionary, so this is seen as the most unnatural way to learn a language.

 It is believed that children acquiring their language learn by listening to and mimicking the broadest and most basic outline of the language.
 Any infant with the physical capability can acquire the language spoken around them by the age of two or three.
 As they advance, they begin to speak in phrases, but may only pronounce the sounds at the beginning and end of a phrase while humming through the rest.
 Eventually, they become more precise in their sounds and phrases, until they become a mature speaker.
 Even as adult native speakers they are always making new language discoveries.
 Adults who are exposed to new languages in a similar way will go through the same natural process.

 Children learn by listening, mimicking and making human interactions with other speakers of the language.
 Therefore, Hippo works by trying to create a natural, relaxed learning environment in which children and adults are exposed to, and interact with the sounds of other languages.
 One of the advantages of learning this way would be to break with serial monolingualism, a condition in which multilingualism doesn't happen on a thorough and smooth manner throughout the speaker's routine.